psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

   subscriberMap   <- Ref.make(Map.empty[Name, Option[Version]])
   subscriptionMap <- Ref.make(Map.empty[ChatId, Set[Name]])

   httpClient      <- buildHttpClient
   telegramClient  <- buildTelegramClient(token)

-  _ <- startProgram(subscriberMap, subscriptionMap, httpClient, telegramClient)
+  _               <- buildProgram(subscriberMap, subscriptionMap, httpClient, telegramClient)
 } yield ()
 ```

-Here we prepare all the necessary inputs to start the program.
+Here we prepare all the necessary inputs to build the program.
 As the first step, we retrieve Telegram bot token from environment variables.
 Then we create 2 `Ref` instances holding empty `Map` for `InMemory` repositories.
 Then we build `Http` client and `Telegram` client.
 These values are used to build the dependency tree.